 It’s something of a stretch for the coffee pages, but if –like me– you’ve ever considered making your living as a professional chef, you owe it to yourself to read The Soul Of A Chef, by Michael Ruhlman.
 Chock-full of equal parts insight and inspiration, I found it to be a real page-turner… and I now have far more appreciation for classical cooking [a la Escoffier] than I ever would have imagined.

-- @Lin_Manuel Dude.
-That's amazing.
-Time ago 1 Day via Twitter for iPhone
+- Brave little space tourist. t.co/nKHTi2cfFv Time ago 4 Days via Twitter for iPhone

 Follow @decadmus on twitter.